 Why should I trust you, Laura?

-I lived in Panama for three years.
+I lived in Panama for three years as a Peace Corps Volunteer.
 During that time, I traveled to Panama City for work trips.

 Where to Stay in Panama City, Panama: 7 Best Districts